-Based on currently available information as of March 12, 2024, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows will be sufficient to fund our activities for at least the next twelve months.
+Based on currently available information as of September 6, 2024, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows will be sufficient to fund our activities for at least the next twelve months.
+The Company has approximately \$20,745,000 of cash, cash equivalents, and short-term investments at July 31, 2024 compared to approximately \$23,844,000 at October 31, 2023 which is a reduction of approximately \$3,099,000 during the nine months ended July 31, 2024.
+Therefore, the Company believes that it has sufficient cash, cash equivalents, and short-term investments to operate its business, as currently contemplated, for significantly longer than 12 months from the date of this Report.
 We have implemented a business model that conserves funds by collaborating with third parties to develop our technologies.
-However, our projections of future cash needs and cash flows may differ from actual results.
-If current cash on hand, cash equivalents, short-term investments and cash that may be generated from our business operations are insufficient to continue to operate our business, or if we elect to invest in or acquire a company or companies or new technology or technologies that are synergistic with or complementary to our technologies, we may be required to obtain more working capital.
-During the three months ended January 31, 2024, we raised approximately \$2,196,000, net of expenses, through an at-the-market equity offering of 555820 shares of common stock, under which offering we may issue up to \$100 million of common stock.
-Under our at-the-market equity program, which is currently effective and may remain available for us to use in the future, as of January 31, 2024, we may sell an additional approximately \$98 million of common stock.
-We may seek to obtain working capital during our fiscal year 2024 or thereafter through sales of our equity securities or through bank credit facilities or public or private debt from various financial institutions where possible.
-We cannot be certain that additional funding will be available on acceptable terms, or at all.
-If we do identify sources for additional funding, the sale of additional equity securities or convertible debt will result in dilution to our stockholders.
-We can give no assurance that we will generate sufficient cash flows in the future to satisfy our liquidity requirements or sustain future operations, or that other sources of funding, such as sales of equity or debt, would be available or would be appr
+During the nine months ended July 31, 2024, we raised approximately \$2,984,000, net of expenses, through an at-the-market equity offering of 785,290 shares of common stock, under which offering we may issue up to \$100 million of common stock.
+Under our at-the-market equity program, which is currently effective and may remain available for us to use in the future, as of July 31, 2024, we may sell an additional approximately \$97 million of common stock.